soobinkiki/Binary-Search-Tree/README.md

 # Binary Search Tree (Alan AI)

 ## Description
+Developed the Binary Search Tree application.
+It is a node-based binary tree data structure which has the following properties:
+- The left subtree of a node contains only nodes with keys lesser than the node’s key.
+- The right subtree of a node contains only nodes with keys greater than the node’s key.
+- The left and right subtree each must also be a binary search tree.

 It is useful to implement binary search tree in any situation where the elements can be compared in a less than or greater than manner.

 ## How to Install & Run Your Project